MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Others

 ### Others: 2022

+- Language Models (Mostly) Know What They Know. [[paper]](https://arxiv.org/abs/2207.05221)
+  - Saurav Kadavath, Tom Conerly, Amanda Askell, Tom Henighan, Dawn Drain, Ethan Perez, Nicholas Schiefer, Zac Hatfield Dodds, Nova DasSarma, Eli Tran-Johnson, Scott Johnston, Sheer El-Showk, Andy Jones, Nelson Elhage, Tristan Hume, Anna Chen, Yuntao Bai, Sam Bowman, Stanislav Fort, Deep Ganguli, Danny Hernandez, Josh Jacobson, Jackson Kernion, Shauna Kravec, Liane Lovitt, Kamal Ndousse, Catherine Olsson, Sam Ringer, Dario Amodei, Tom Brown, Jack Clark, Nicholas Joseph, Ben Mann, Sam McCandlish, Chris Olah, Jared Kaplan.
+  - Key Word: Language Models; Calibration.
+  - <details><summary>Digest</summary> We study whether language models can evaluate the validity of their own claims and predict which questions they will be able to answer correctly.
+We first show that larger models are well-calibrated on diverse multiple choice and true/false questions when they are provided in the right format.
+Thus we can approach self-evaluation on open-ended sampling tasks by asking models to first propose answers, and then to evaluate the probability "P(True)" that their answers are correct.
+We find encouraging performance, calibration, and scaling for P(True) on a diverse array of tasks.

 - Repairing Neural Networks by Leaving the Right Past Behind. [[paper]](https://arxiv.org/abs/2207.04806)
   - Ryutaro Tanno, Melanie F. Pradier, Aditya Nori, Yingzhen Li.